Navigating Money Struggles The Unscripted Way

 money.

-Let me tell you, the real drama starts when you go from a soul sucking job with predictable income, to one that lights you up, but offers income that is as unpredictable as the stock market after Trump’s tariffs.
+Let me tell you, the real drama starts when you go from a soul sucking job with predictable income, to one that passionately lights you up, but the income is as unpredictable as the stock market after Trump’s tariffs.

 As amazing as I am at budgeting, it is a total nightmare when money isn’t flowing like you thought-need- pray for it to.